Giving Thanks For Sunny Side Up Banks

-When it comes to choosing where to keep my money safe, or where to get a loan or mortgage, we have less information about the market impact of my money than we do when shopping for eggs.
+When it comes to choosing where to keep our money safe, or where to get a loan or mortgage, we have less information about the market impact of my money than we do when shopping for eggs.

 Let us explain.
 When it comes to shopping for eggs, we have a remarkable number of clearly-labeled, meaningful choices for how to spend our valuable dollars.